chustert/nodejs-cms/README.md

 # nodejs-cms

-A simple content management system based in Node.js
+A simple content management system based on Node.js, Express.js and Mongoose with Handlebars for templating.

 ### Features
 - Home page with blog posts